Curriculum

 Academic Schedule

-The MPAS schedule does not follow the FIU calendar.
+The MPAS schedule does not always follow the FIU calendar.
 Dates may be subject to change.

 Fall Semester 2023